Polishing the Diamond: Participatory Decision Making Model

 I’ve been working lately to acquire my A-CSM, that is Advanced - Certified Scrum Master through Scrum Alliance.
 The certification is the second on the Scrum Master track.
 I started pursuing this after completing the Product Owner track to get my CSP-PO, Certified Scrum Professional - Product Owner.
 I enjoy the courses and continuous learning and have real-life applications for Scrum on all of my projects.
 I’m a big fan of Agile as we’ve covered, but we’ve yet to go deeper into Scrum.
 Scrum is a lightweight framework for teams to accomplish complex work and much more, but we’ll get into that in later articles.
 I’m particularly talking about Scrum in terms of SaaS as that’s my line of work.
 The model covers the diamond model of participatory decision making outlines the process groups go through to make decisions.
 For such a simple model, I found it summarizes quite a lot.
 Let’s review it further and look at the applications within a Scrum team building SaaS apps.

 Building SaaS isn’t an easy thing to do even when the team is technically able to get it done.
 There are emotions and relationships with one another, the work, the business, the market and so much more that can skew perspectives.
 The difference in frames of reference between individuals can halt decisions in their tracks or lead to quick conclusions that aren’t the best for the product.
 That being said, the difference we’re talking about is pervasive and unavoidable.
 Good teams still have a conflict; they just get through it quicker with less impact than other teams.
-This creates a cycle of decision-making and eventually innovation when paired with other agile product management practices.
+This creates a cycle of decision-making and eventually innovation when paired with other Agile Product Management practices.

 Effective decision-making and collaboration in Scrum teams and teams, in general, is key to success.
 It sounds obvious but if it were easy then every team, department, company, state and so on would get along just fine.
 Conflict occurs because we’re human or some other philosophical reason that we don’t have time to explore here.
 The point is teams need to get along and collaborate through difficult decisions to learn and continue to provide quality products and services, that’s where Sam Kaner and his diamond of participation come in.
 The model attempts to frame the general process in which groups reach decisions, and it does a pretty great job at it.